great-expectations/great_expectations/docs/docusaurus/docs/cloud/install_gx_cloud_agent.md

 4. Click **Create**.

-5. Copy the access token and store it in a secure location.
+5. Copy and then paste the user access token into a temporary file.
 The token can't be retrieved after you close the dialog.

 6. Click **Close**.

-7. Copy the value in the **Organization ID** field and save it in the same location with your user access token.
+7. Copy the value in the **Organization ID** field into the temporary file with your user access token and then save the file.

+    GX recommends deleting the temporary file after you set the environment variables.

 ## Set the environment variables and start the GX Cloud agent